Standard deviation and its use cases in Trading

 -45045.34407051503

-Thus, we can say that the maximum loss that can be realized in 1 year with 95% confidence is INR 45045.
+Thus, we can say that the maximum loss that can be realised in 1 year with 95% confidence is INR 45045.
 Of course, this was calculated under the assumption that ITC stock returns follow a normal distribution.

 Confidence intervals

+Another common use case for standard deviation is in computing the confidence intervals.
 In general, when we work with data, we assume that the population from which the data has been generated follows a certain distribution and the population parameters for that distribution are not known.
 These population parameters have to be estimated using the sample.

 For example, the mean daily return of the ITC stock is a population parameter, which we try to estimate using the sample mean.
 This gives us a point estimate.
 However, financial market forecasts are probabilistic, and hence, it would make more sense to work with an interval estimate rather than a point estimate.

-A confidence interval gives a probable estimated range within which the value of population parameter may lie.
+A confidence interval gives a probable estimated range within which the value of the population parameter may lie.
 Assuming the data to be normally distributed, we can use the empirical rule to describe the percentage of data that falls within 1, 2, and 3 standard deviations from the mean.

 1. About 68% of the values lie between -1 and +1 standard deviation from the mean.